ONSdigital/dp-principles/README.md

 # ONS Digital Publishing principles

-Download posters of our Digital Publishing principles.
+These principles were created by the ONS Digital Publishing team.
+Thanks to Rhod for designing the posters!

-## Digital Publishing principles
+## Principles

 [Read the full principles](principles.md).